tudo-aqua/bgw/docs/components/ui-elements/children/button.md

 ---
-parent: Container
+parent: UI Elements
 grand_parent: Components
-title: Linear Layout
+title: Button
 has_toc: true
 nav_order: 1
 layout: default
 ---

-# Token
+# Button

-test
+How to use a button.